shahar211/DataScienceGamesRating/README.md

 # DataScienceGamesRating
-Data Science Project- Crawling data from a website and analyzing the data with Machine Learning
+Data Science Project- Crawling data from a website then analyzing the data with Machine Learning